leehooi/vs-color-picker/README.md

 You can pick a color from system palette:
 ![usage_palette](readme_img/usage_palette.gif)

-Or pick a color from screen:
+Or pick a color from screen.
+Move cursor to the pixel and press `Enter` to pick, `Esc` to cancel:
 ![usage_sampler](readme_img/usage_sampler.gif)

 ## Usage